Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Our Approach: DFF

-where $\sigma$ is the sigmoid function and $[\cdot, \cdot]$ denotes vector concatenation.
-The resulting fused embedding $e^{\text{fused}}$ is then fed into a sequential recommender backbone (~\eg SASRec~\cite{Kang2018SelfAttentiveSR}) to model user behavior and predict the next micro-video.
-Notably, the entire pipeline, including the layer weights $\boldsymbol{\alpha}$, projection head, and gating MLP, is jointly optimized via the recommendation loss (~\eg BPR or cross-entropy).
+\textbf{Adaptive Fusion with Collaborative ID Embeddings.} Following the finding that the ID embedding is irreplaceable (Section~\ref{sec:exploration}), we combine the aggregated LVLM feature $e^v$ with collaborative signals.
+Specifically, we adopt the same adaptive fusion mechanism: given the ID embedding $e^{\text{id}} = \mathrm{IDEncoder}(i)$ and the aggregated LVLM feature $e^v$, the final representation $e$ is computed as in Equations~\eqref{eq:gate}-\eqref{eq:fused_emb}.
+The resulting fused embedding $e$ is then fed into a sequential recommender backbone (~\eg SASRec~\cite{Kang2018SelfAttentiveSR}) to model user behavior and predict the next micro-video.
+Notably, the entire pipeline, including the layer weights $\boldsymbol{\alpha}$, projection head, and gating MLP, is jointly optimized via the recommendation loss (~\ie cross-entropy loss).
 Despite its simplicity, DFF effectively leverages the full potential of frozen LVLMs without fine-tuning, making it highly practical for real-world deployment.